plenoptic-org/plenoptic/CONTRIBUTING.md

 now be included!

-*NOTE*: In order for the `toctree` formatting to work correctly, your notebook should only have one H1 title (i.e., line starting with a single `#`), but you can have as many lower-level titles as you'd like.
+*NOTE*: In order for the `toctree` formatting to work correctly, your notebook should have exactly one H1 title (i.e., line starting with a single `#`), but you can have as many lower-level titles as you'd like.
+If you have multiple H1 titles, they'll each show up as different tutorials.
+If you don't have an H1 title, it won't show up at all.